 Video surveillance has been used in many applications including elderly care and home nursing environment.
-The project discusses a problem of detecting abnormalities in the human nursing environments the project discusses a problem of detecting abnormalities in the human activity.
+The project discusses a problem of detecting abnormalities in the human nursing environment.
+The project discusses a problem of detecting abnormalities in the human activity.
 The focus is taken mainly on elderly people, since there is an assumption of stereotypes in their day routine.
-Process of abnormal behavior detection is usually divided into stereotypes in the sterior detection is usually divided into two main steps - activity recognition and making decision whether an event belongs to normal two main steps to normal action is detected the system gives an alarm for medical state of does not gives an anarm for medical as detected the system gives an anarm for medical assistance.
+Process of abnormal behavior detection is usually divided into two main steps - activity recognition and making decision whether an event belongs to normal state or does not.
+If there is an abnormal action is detected the system gives an alarm for medical assistance.
 The system train, learn and recognizing the human activities using morphology and Hidden Markov Model.
 The proposed algorithm is proposed to test on six different types of activities.
 The proposed methods achieve good recognition accuracy.

-Index Terms - Abnormal activity.
+Index Terms -Abnormal activity.
 Morphology, Hidden Markov model.

-The extent of elderly individuals in the populace is becoming rapidly; the rate of those matured more than 60 years is anticipated to twofold in the following two decades .Therefore, one of the principle destinations of any general public is to verify that legitimate consideration is given to elderly individuals so they can live the extent that this would be possible solid, free and content lives.
+The extent of elderly individuals in the populace is becoming rapidly; the rate of those matured more than 60 years is anticipated to twofold in the following two decades.
+Therefore, one of the principle destinations of any general public is to verify that legitimate consideration is given to elderly individuals so they can live the extent that this would be possible solid, free and content lives.
 Notwithstanding, it is realized that anomalous exercises, particularly in elderly individuals, can result in genuine wounds with related therapeutic muddling, for example, inward draining and hypothermia, which might inevitably prompt fatalities.
 One conceivable arrangement is to make utilization of a productive irregular movement recognition framework, which can expand their certainty and empower them to keep appreciating their dynamic way of life.
 One playing point of the utilization of an anomalous action recognition framework is that it can supplant human observation by observing completely an individual's exercises through computerized innovations.
-Its sensors can discover Its sensors can discover ate prompted the advancement of economical feature sensors which can be utilized as a part of shopper gadgets, with applications in elderly individuals wellbeing observing, security reconnaissance, games activity distinguishment, and face distinguishment frameworks for brilliant home.
+Its sensors can discover lts sensors can discover ate prompted the advancement of economical feature sensors which can be utilized as a part of shopper gadgets, with applications in elderly individuals wellbeing observing, security reconnaissance, games activity distinguishment, and face distinguishment frameworks for brilliant home.
 The elderly individuals living alone are expanding tremendously.
 They have wellbeing issues that need persistent observing to perceive anomalous activities.
 Hospitalization and nursing watch over 24 hours is not doable because of high cost and restricted recourses in healing facilities.
 This examination intends to build up a programmed social insurance framework for elderly individuals to perceive strange exercises viably.
 Strange action in this exploration is characterized as a movement that needs crisis restorative help.
 Six strange exercises are forward fall; regressive fall, midsection agony, swoon, regurgitation, and migraine are characterized by specialist's conference.
 The most mainstream existing technique